CORPORATE GOVERNANCE GUIDELINES

 Independence of the Board

-Any nominee for director who is an incumbent director but who is not elected by the vote required in the Bylaws, and with respect to whom no successor has been elected, shall promptly tender his or her offer to resign to the Board for its consideration.
+Any nominee for director who is an incumbent director but who is not elected by the vote required in the Organization Documents, and with respect to whom no successor has been elected, shall promptly tender his or her offer to resign to the Board for its consideration.
 The Nominating Committee shall consider such offer and shall recommend to the Board whether to accept the offer to resign.
 No later than the next regularly scheduled Board meeting to be held at least ten days after the date of the election, the Board shall decide whether to accept the offer to resign.
 The Board will promptly and publicly disclose its decision.
 The nominee may address the Nominating Committee and/or the Board, but may not be present during deliberations or voting on whether to accept the nominee’s offer to resign.
 If the resignation is not accepted, the director will continue to serve until the next annual meeting of stockholders and until the director’s successor is duly elected and qualified or until the director’s earlier resignation or removal.
 The Nominating Committee and the Board may consider any factors they deem relevant in deciding whether to accept a director’s resignation.

 Separate Sessions of Non-Management Directors